 Return the document to VR staff upon completion of signature.

-PIN as Signature: A TWC-VR customer, representative and/or legal guardian, can use an electronic PIN as a signature throughout the VR process whenever PINS are required.
+PIN as Signature: A TWC-VR customer, representative and/or legal guardian, can use an electronic PIN as a signature in RHW throughout the VR process whenever PINS are required.

 When the TWC-VR customer, representative, and/or legal guardian, sets or resets their PIN, TWC-VR staff should encourage the customer to use a number that is both easy to remember and meets the PIN requirements within RHW.
 When the PIN is reset by a member of the unit management team, TWC-VR staff document the action in a case note.